-As shown on Figure 2-9, no water level data is available for the 6-year period of record when there was only one well pressure transducer.
-Well pressure data available after installation of wellhead and downhole Level Trolls on July 19, 2009 shows approximately 30 feet decline in the calculated water level and very little, if any seasonal influence on the overall well pressure regime.
+As shown on Figure 2-9, no water level data is available for the 6-year period of record when there was only one well pressure transducer, but based on prior and the significant later periods, it can be presumed that the water level was consistently near 1378 feet during that time.
+Well pressure data available after installation of wellhead and downhole Level Trolls on July 19, 2009 shows approximately 7.5 feet decline in the calculated water level and very little, if any seasonal influence on the overall well pressure regime.